 Senior Knowledgebase Implementation Consultant

-Software Engineer: Cornerstone Software Development Inc., Lockheed Martin Transportation and Security, Raytheon, Verizon Communications
+Software Engineer: Cornerstone Software Development Inc., Lockheed Martin Transportation, Morningstar

 Systems Integrator, Sandia National Labs